i6mi6/react-native-view-transformer/README.md

 # react-native-view-transformer

+This fork was made to work with [**react-native-snap-carousel**](https://github.com/archriss/react-native-snap-carousel) (or any other carousel with swipe gestures).
+It only accepts pinch to zoom and up/down gestures, because others are in conflict with the carousel.

  A pure JavaScript RN component that makes **ANY** views transformable using gestures like pinch, double tap or pull.

 ![](Demo/demo.gif)